renjithmadhavan/data-science-portfolio/_posts/articles/2016-12-17-WNV-BlogPost.md

 ## Examining the effect of geography and location

 In addition to mosquito population size and weather variables, there is likely to be an effect based on a trap's geographic location.
 Next, I wanted to visually examine the relationship between geography and West Nile presence.
 In other words, I wanted to make some cool maps!
 First I created a map of Wnv incidents as a density plot.
-Here, the density is based off of the overall positive count for each trap.
+Here, the density is derived from the overall positive count for each trap.

 {% highlight r %}